chony2k/prueba/readme.txt

 	- A view to calculate the the total number of words in the phrases.

 	   For this requirement, it was assumed that it meat total words PER phrase, so a list of phrases is displayed with the corresponding title and word count.
-The word count is calculted by splitting the phrase body into words and then calling len() in the resulting list.
+The word count is calculated by splitting the phrase body into words and then calling len() in the resulting list.

 	- Incorporate Django-tagging into the app: https://github.com/alex/django-taggit